FOR IMMEDIATE RELEASE

 About CREW Network

-CREW Network is the industry's premier business networking organization dedicated to transforming the commercial real estate industry by advancing women globally.
-CREW Network members comprise more than 11,000 professionals globally and represent nearly all disciplines of commercial real estate – every type of expert required to "do the deal."
-Follow CREW Network on Facebook, Twitter, LinkedIn, YouTube and Instagram, and visit CREW Network at www.crewnetwork.org.
+CREW Network is the premier business network dedicated to transforming the commercial real estate industry by advancing women globally.
+CREW Network members comprise more than 11,000 professionals in 76+ markets worldwide and represent all disciplines of commercial real estate—every type of expert required to "do the deal."
+Follow CREW Network on Facebook, Twitter, LinkedIn and Instagram, and visit us at www.crewnetwork.org.